 \section{Introduction}

-Modern networks come with far more information than a simple list of vertex connections.
-Indeed, real-world network data include relevant context for the vertices in the network and, importantly, information directly associated to the edges themselves.
-Unfortunately, even state-of-the-art approaches in graph statistics often neglect these additional sources of network signal, resulting in suboptimal inference.

-Of course, statisticians understand the pernicious impact of taking a restrictive approach to the inclusion of data, especially when data restriction is borne of methodological limitation rather than concerns about data quality.
-In network analysis, however, vertex- and edge-related signal is typically ignored simply because little methodology exists to harness it.
-Moreover, although recent results on inference for latent attributes of vertices can be extended to include vertex covariates, there exist no principled techniques for the analysis of edge-associated signal in a graph.

-Such signal arises naturally, for example in brain graphs \cite{durante2014bayesian,sporns_complex,MBStructure,takemura13:_drosop}: neurons (modeled as vertices) are spatially disparate, but synapses (edges) between neurons occupy well-defined spatial locations, and these locations have statistical and biological significance.
-In such settings, though, the existing literature does not give a clear idea of how to model unobserved characteristics of these random edges, nor how one might estimate such characteristics, nor how one might combine edge covariate information with graph structural information for broader inference.
+Modern networks encode far more information than a simple list of vertex connections.
+Indeed, real-world network data include relevant context for the vertices in the network and information directly associated to the edges themselves.
+Such signal arises naturally, for example, in brain graphs \cite{durante2014bayesian,sporns_complex,MBStructure,takemura13:_drosop}.
+In such settings, though, it is less clear how to model unobserved characteristics of these random edges, estimate such characteristics or combine edge covariate information with graph structural information for broader inference.

-In the current work, we address these questions by considering the random line graph, a graph structure that, because it effectively transposes the roles of edge and vertex, allows us to define the notion of an unobserved {\em latent position} for each edge in a random graph.
-We then demonstrate how such edge latent positions can be consistently estimated from a single observation of the line graph, and show how to modify these estimates to incorporate edge covariates.
+In the current work, we address these questions by considering the random line graph, a graph structure that effectively transposes the roles of edge and vertex, and allows us to define the notion of an unobserved {\em latent position} for each edge in a random graph.
+We demonstrate how such edge latent positions can be consistently estimated from a single observation of the line graph, and show how to modify these estimates to incorporate edge covariates.